By ERIC TUCKER, NOMAAN MERCHANT and JILL COLVIN

 “It is self-evident that the public has a strong interest in ensuring that the storage of the classified records did not result in ‘exceptionally grave damage to the national security,’” they wrote.
 “Ascertaining that,” they added, “necessarily involves reviewing the documents, determining who had access to them and when, and deciding which (if any) sources or methods are compromised.”

-An injunction that delayed or prevented the criminal investigation “from using classified materials risks imposing real and significant harm on the United States and the public.”
+An injunction that delayed or prevented the criminal investigation “from using classified materials risks imposing real and significant harm on the United States and the public,” they wrote.

 Two of the three judges who issued Wednesday’s ruling — Britt Grant and Andrew Brasher — were nominated to the 11th Circuit by Trump.
 Judge Robin Rosenbaum was nominated by former President Barack Obama.

 The FBI last month seized roughly 11,000 documents, including about 100 with classification markings, during a court-authorized search of the Palm Beach club.
-It has launched a criminal investigation into whether the records were mishandled or compromised.
-It is not clear whether Trump or anyone else will be charged.
+It has launched a criminal investigation into whether the records were mishandled or compromised, though is not clear whether Trump or anyone else will be charged.

 Cannon ruled on Sept.
 5 that she would name an independent arbiter, or special master, to do an independent review of those records and segregate any that may be covered by claims of attorney-client privilege or executive privilege and to determine whether any of the materials should be returned to Trump.
-Raymond Dearie, the former chief judge of the federal court based in Brooklyn, has been named to the role.
+Raymond Dearie, the former chief judge of the federal court based in Brooklyn, has been named to the role and held his first meeting on Tuesday with lawyers for both sides.

 The Justice Department had argued that a special master review of the classified documents was not necessary.
-It said Trump, as a former president, could not invoke executive privilege over the documents, nor could they be covered by attorney-client privilege because they do not involve communications between Trump and his lawyers.
+It said Trump had no plausible basis to invoke executive privilege over the documents, nor could the records be covered by attorney-client privilege because they do not involve communications between Trump and his lawyers.

-They have resisted providing Dearie with their position on that question, signaling the issue could be part of their defense in the event of an indictment.
+The Trump team this week resisted providing Dearie with any information to support the idea that the records might have been declassified, signaling the issue could be part of their defense in the event of an indictment.

 But the appeals court appeared to scoff at that argument.